Parent’s Need a Way to Make Sure Thier Child Can Advocate for Thier Individual Needs.

 Filled with tips and helpful suggestions, each step moves your college-bound child closer to effectively explaining their learning disability and requesting the accommodations they need.
 When you can explain those needs, you can get the accommodations easily.

 Those who know their disability well and are comfortable saying it aloud get what they need, use what works for them, and ask for help when they need it.
 Self-advocacy relates to staying in school, doing better, and getting a degree.
-The bottom line is self-advocacy works.
+The bottom line is self-advocacy works and leads to more college success. +

 At the end of the seven steps, you will have a student who is knowledgeable, confident, and well prepared to advocate for the accommodations they need and deserve.